Struggling to Understand the Employment Rights Bill?

 On the 13th June 2024, Labour announced their plans to 'Make Work Pay'.
 The Employment Rights Bill is set to make 28 changes to the existing employment law.
 Designed to deliver economical security, and growth to businesses, workers and communities.

-These changes will impact employers up and down the country, and getting these changes wrong could land you in a costly employment tribunal claims with the average cost of £11,914.
+These changes will impact employers up and down the country, and getting them wrong could land you in a costly employment tribunal claims with the average cost of £11,914.

 Our employment law experts are on hand to help you navigate the new changes and ensure that your business is remaining compliant.